-Indie theatre sector releases zero-tolerance harassment policy Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Freeing the arts from the yoke of neoliberalism A pervasive ideology has encouraged us to see individuals, not a society; to think of competition as natural and emphasise growth at all costs.
+Indie theatre sector releases zero-tolerance harassment policy Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles The ACCC takes 'fake' Aboriginal art to Court (locked) In the first such case to head to the Federal Court, the ACCC targets misleading products on the tourist market manufactured by Indonesian company Birubi Art.
+Freeing the arts from the yoke of neoliberalism A pervasive ideology has encouraged us to see individuals, not a society; to think of competition as natural and emphasise growth at all costs.
 What damage has this done to creativity?
-Trump plans to cancel US arts endowment (Premium locked content) President Trump's FY 2018 budget blueprint proposes the elimination of the US National Endowment for the Arts, which funds community arts activity across America.
+Trump plans to cancel US arts endowment (locked) President Trump's FY 2018 budget blueprint proposes the elimination of the US National Endowment for the Arts, which funds community arts activity across America.
 Why US conservatives want to defund the arts The Trump administration's proposal to remove US arts funding is the battle cry for another round of culture wars, familiar to the Australian and UK arts industries.
-Teaching doctors empathy through art Health care students are developing their empathy, moral insight and cultural awareness through a program that helps them look at art.
 (Premium content) Premium content Performing Arts Editor Monday 11 December, 2017 ‘We will no longer tolerate this climate of fear and silence,’ say sector members.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
-Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
+Join Now and join the British arts community today Member login Email address Password Forgot password?
 About the author To contact the ArtsHub news desk email email@example.com.
 Keep up-to-date with the latest industry news; be part of the conversation and an engaged arts community by following ArtsHub on Facebook, Twitter, LinkedIn, Pinterest, Tumblr.